knyzorg/knyzorg/README.md

 ### Pixel-Perfect

-A Cloud-Native clone of Chromatic/Happo/Percy with some fresh ideas of my own.
+Cloud-Native clone of Chromatic/Happo/Percy with some fresh ideas of my own.

 ### ExtendedQuery

-A configuration-as-code data fetcher as an alternative to [@TanStack/Query](https://github.com/TanStack/query).
+Configuration-as-code data fetcher with a builder pattern API as an alternative to [@TanStack/Query](https://github.com/TanStack/query).

+### TablePost

+Pastebin but for dynamic tables.
+Exercise in working in AWS inspired by [this tweet](https://nitter.net/garybernhardt/status/1602825393194819584).

 # Yesterday